Localization involves adapting various elements of a site or software product’s user experience for a specific region or culture:

 3. Start with high-level testing

-- See whether translated text fits neatly into the website layout.
+- Translated text fits neatly into the website layout

-- Make sure your brand personality still comes across but in a way that makes sense for this different audience.
+- Your brand personality still comes across (but in a way that makes sense for the new audience)

-- Confirm that date, number, and currency formats have been adapted correctly.
+- Date, number, measurement, and currency formats have been adapted correctly

 Testers can then move on to making sure the localized version of the site works as intended.